DETROIT -- Jose Valverde made his startling return to Detroit a hit -- instead of giving up hits.

 Miguel Cabrera's sacrifice fly broke a 4-4 tie.
 Victor Martinez had a sharp RBI single to left-center, and Jhonny Peralta walked with the bases loaded to make it 7-4.

-Royals starter Wade Davis (2-1) couldn't get past the costly error, and reliever Luis Mendoza walked the first two batters he faced, including run-scoring free pass to Peralta.
+Royals starter Wade Davis (2-1) couldn't get past the costly error, and reliever Luis Mendoza walked the first two batters he faced, including a run-scoring free pass to Peralta.

 Davis allowed seven runs (three earned) on eight hits in 3 2/3 innings.